nvidia-holoscan/holoscan-sdk/docs/inference.md

         - When the activation state is 0 for a particular model in the `activation_map`, the inference operator will not launch the inference for the model and will emits the last inferred result for the model.
         - If the `activation_map` is absent in the parameter set, all of the models are inferred for all frames.
         - All models are not mandatory in the `activation_map`.
 The missing models are active on every frame.
-        - Activation map based dynamic inferencing is supported for all backends.
+        - Dynamic inferenceing based on `activation_map` along with the `model_activation_specs` input port is supported for all backends.
     - `backend_map`: Multiple backends can be used in the same application with this parameter.
         - Each entry in `backend_map` has a unique keyword representing the model (same as used in `model_path_map`), and the `backend` as the value.
         - A sample backend_map is shown below.
 In the example, model_1 uses the `tensorRT` backend, and model 2 and model 3 uses the `torch` backend for inference.